 Phishing emails were sent to the clinic’s patients, in an attempt to make them download files.
 The email was disguised as a legitimate email from the clinic, containing an important document.
 The patients notified the clinic, and the Scotland Police’s cyber unit is now involved in the investigation.

 Zero trust helps prevent phishing attacks by blocking perpetrator access to assets like email servers.
-This is done both by blocking the network from the attackers’ views, as well as continuous authentication through methods like MFA and SSO.
+This is done both by blocking the network from the attackers’ views, as well as continuous authentication through methods like MFA and single sign-on (SSO).
 Read more about preventing phishing attacks here.

 While the number of cyber attacks is rising, organizations can implement zero trust to protect themselves.
 As a result of the zero trust model, perpetrators are denied access to the network, and if they are in it, they cannot access it or advance within it.
 Cyber attacks can be handled in this manner.